Animal Dream Symbols

 To interpret animal dreams, first look for the symbolic meaning of dream animals to show the way.
 Also ask yourself if you have any associations with a specific animal to reveal what the dream is saying about you.
 For example, a monkey may depict a mischievous nature, while a tiger might represent aggression or anger.
 Note the use of symbolism in everyday language, for example calling someone as sly as a fox, slippery as a fish, strong as an ox, or cunning as a snake.

 Of interest is a prophetic dream Napoleon Bonaparte had the night before his defeat at Waterloo.
 The dream depicted two cats scurrying between two armies and his cat was killed.
 If he had heeded the dream and prevented the battle, it's possible that Europe might have a different political landscape today.

 Artemidorus, a Greek living in 200 A.D., wrote a book about how to interpret dreams after interviewing people about their dreams on his extensive travels.
 Centuries later, when Gutenberg finished printing the first Bible, the next book to be published was the Oneirocritica of Artemidorus.
 Some of the traditional meanings for animals and other creatures appearing in dreams have been greatly influenced by this book.

-You can find more examples in our Animals section of our
+You can find more examples in our Animals section of our dream dictionary: A.

 Read, reflect and be inspired.
 If you find something of value on our animal dream symbols page, enjoy its gifts and please pass it on to your friends.